 - Avoid alcohol, nicotine and caffeine – no news here!

-- Supplement – there are several vitamins and herbs that can lower stress.
+- Supplement – there are several vitamins and herbs that can help.

 - Be physically active – click here to learn how to get exercising.

 - Sleep more – for some help, see our SLEEP supplements page

 - Relax – use relaxation techniques.